Chesapeake and Ohio Railway: Chessie System, CSX

 C&O continued to be one of the more profitable and financially sound railways in the United States, and in 1963, under the guidance of Cyrus S. Eaton, helped start the modern merger era by "affiliating" with the Baltimore & Ohio.
-The two lines' services, personnel, motive power, rolling stock, and facilities were gradually integrated.
+The two lines' services, personnel, motive power and rolling stock, and facilities were gradually integrated.
 Under the leadership of Hays T. Watkins, in 1973 Chessie System was created as a holding company for the C&O, B&O and Western Maryland Railway.
 In effect, C&O formally adopted a nickname that had been used colloquially for the railroad for several years, after the mascot kitten used in ads since 1933.

 Under Watkins' leadership, Chessie System then merged with Seaboard Coast Line Industries, holding company for Seaboard Coast Line Railroad and several other great railroads of the Southeast (including Louisville and Nashville Railroad, Clinchfield Railroad and others) to form CSX Corporation, with Chessie and SCL as its leading subsidiaries.
 Watkins became CEO of the merged company.

 Over the next five years, the CSX railroads began consolidating into one mega-railroad.
 The process began when SCL merged its railroads into the Seaboard System Railroad in 1982.

 Western Maryland was merged into B&O on May 1, 1983.
 B&O was merged into C&O on April 30, 1987.
 Seaboard changed its name to CSX Transportation on July 1, 1986.
 Finally, C&O merged into CSX Transportation on Aug.
 31, 1987.
 After acquiring 42% of Conrail in 1999, CSX became one of four major railroad systems left in the country.